-- if the PCF does not indicate in the PCC rule that “GBR handover to the other access is allowed”, the SMF shall release the resources for the GBR QoS Flow and report to the PCF about the removal of the PCC rule.
+- if the PCF does not indicate in the PCC rule that "GBR handover to the other access is allowed", the SMF shall release the resources for the GBR QoS Flow and report to the PCF about the removal of the PCC rule.

-- if the PCC rule allows the GBR QoS Flow on both accesses and if the Notification Control parameter is included in the PCC rule, the SMF shall try to move the GBR QoS Flow to the other access.
+- if the PCC rule allows the GBR QoS Flow on both accesses and if the Notification Control parameter is included in the PCC rule,

+- if "GBR handover to the other access is allowed" is included in the PCC rule, the SMF shall try to move the GBR QoS Flow to the other access.
 In this case, the SMF shall notify the PCF that GFBR can no longer be guaranteed.
 The SMF may trigger a PDU session modification procedure to provide the QoS profile to the other access and release the resources for the GBR QoS Flow in the current access.
 If the other access accepts the QoS profile, the SMF shall notify the PCF that GFBR can again be guaranteed.
-If the other access does not accept the QoS profile, the SMF shall delete the GBR QoS Flow and report to the PCF about the removal of the PCC rule.
+If the other access does not accept the QoS profile, the SMF shall delete the GBR QoS Flow and report to the PCF about the removal of the PCC rule.- if "GBR handover to the other access is allowed" is not included in the PCC rule, the SMF shall not move the GBR QoS Flow to the other access but instead keep the GBR QoS flow and notify the PCF that GFBR can no longer be guaranteed.